jez/blog/source/_posts/2017-12-05-tufte-course.markdown

 ## Meta

-I was a little disappointed to meet with Tufte the personality as opposed to Tufte the writer.
+I was a little disappointed to meet with Tufte-the-personality as opposed to Tufte-the-writer.

 As a presenter, there seemed to be a stronger focus on bravado and showmanship than on learning and growth.
 Until this event, I hadn't been